-- (1) Unharvested Mature Onions: - (a) Advise insureds that acreage with unharvested mature onions for which topping and lifting or digging is not completed will be deemed to have been lost in the second stage, unless otherwise stated in the Special Provisions, if they: - 1 Are damaged in excess of the applicable standards, and - Are not able to be separated into onion production and damaged onion production by the normal sorting process. - (b) Follow the procedures for Appraisal After Maturity (Weight Method), Section 6 C. - (c) Damaged production that exceeds the percent tolerance shown in the Special Provisions, or any other applicable Marketing Order or Grade Standard, and is sold will be considered production to count.
+- (1) Unharvested Mature Onions: - (a) Advise insureds that acreage with unharvested mature onions for which topping and lifting or digging is not completed will be deemed to have been lost in the second stage, unless otherwise stated in the Special Provisions, if they: - 1 Are damaged in excess of the applicable standards per Special Provisions, and - 2 Are not able to be separated into onion production and damaged onion production by the normal sorting process, as allowed by the Special Provisions. - (b) Follow the procedures for Appraisal After Maturity (Weight Method), Section 6 C. - (c) Damaged production that exceeds the percent tolerance shown or referenced in the Special Provisions, and is sold, will be considered production to count.
 This production will be adjusted and counted by dividing the price received for the damaged onion production by the price election, and multiplying the resulting factor (not to exceed 1.000) times the hundredweight sold.
-Refer to the Onion Crop Provisions.

-- (2) Harvested Mature Onions: - (a) Onion acreage that has been topped, and lifted or dug is eligible for the final stage guarantee, unless otherwise stated in the Special Provisions.
-The completion of topping and lifting or digging must be sufficient, for the geographical area, to initiate the normal curing process. - (b) In some states, a Special Provisions statement modifies the definition of Final Stage.
-Refer to the actuarial documents for details.
+Refer to the Onion Crop Provisions. - (2) Harvested Mature Onions: - (a) Onion acreage that has been lifted or dug, and topped, is eligible for the final stage guarantee, unless otherwise stated in the Special Provisions.
+The completion of topping, and lifting or digging must be sufficient, for the geographical area, to initiate the normal curing process.

-- (c) Representative samples of production should be taken before passing over the sort line in a packing shed to separate damaged onion production.
-Grading of onions shall be done by a licensed U.S. grader, adjuster qualified to determine grade defects in onions (as approved by the AIP), or disinterested packing shed grader. - (d) If after normal cleaning and grading, the percent of damaged mature onions exceeds the percent tolerance shown in the Special Provisions, or applicable standards, count no production for that unit or portion of a unit unless the production is subsequently sold, in which case the damaged sold production to be counted will be adjusted by dividing the price received for the damaged onion production by the price election and multiplying the resulting factor (not to exceed 1.000) times the hundredweight sold. - (e) Damage must be determined prior to placing in storage or prior to processing if directly delivered to a processor or packer.
-Sampling will not be performed on onions stored or processed because damage percentages may increase over time and with additional handling.
+- (b) In some states, a Special Provisions statement modifies the definition of Final Stage.
+Refer to the actuarial documents for details. - (c) Representative samples of production should be taken before passing over the sort line in a packing shed to separate damaged onion production.
+Grading of onions shall be done by a licensed U.S. grader, adjuster qualified to determine grade defects in onions (as approved by the AIP), or disinterested packing shed grader.
+Maintain copies of grade certificates in the insured's file. - (d) If after normal cleaning and grading, the percent of damaged mature onions exceeds the percent tolerance shown or referenced in the Special Provisions, count no production for that unit or portion of a unit unless the production is subsequently sold, in which case the damaged sold production to be counted will be adjusted by dividing the price received for the damaged onion production by the price election and multiplying the resulting factor (not to exceed 1.000) times the hundredweight sold. - (e) Damage must be determined prior to placing in storage, or prior to processing or packing if directly delivered to a processor, packer, or other handler, and is not stored.
+Sampling and grading will not be performed on onions stored or packed because damage percentages may increase over time and with additional handling.